Required Courses -- All required and Social Work elective courses must be completed with a C or better

 Examination of interrelationships among social, cultural, and environmental factors that combine with biological and psychological components to affect human behavior and development.
 (P1)

-Application of knowledge, values, and skills to social work practice: individuals, families and groups.
-PREQ: 335, 253, and admission to the social work program.
+Application of knowledge, values, and skills to social work practice: individuals, families, and groups.
+Prerequisites SOCW 253, 335, 354, 360, and admission to the social work program.

 SOCW 364 - Community Practice